 Session 4: Design a Trivia Quiz

-Students build their trivia quiz using Google Forms.
+Students build their trivia quiz using Google or Microsoft Forms.
 They follow their plan to create the questions, scoring system, and answer key.
 Upon completion, the quizmasters conduct tests to verify the game is working properly.
 They then assess the quality of the trivia quiz using a checklist to highlight areas for improvement.

 Session 5: Host a Trivia Time Event

 Students take part in a Trivia Time Event.
 Students invite others to take their quiz.
 They then test their knowledge by taking quizzes made by classmates.
 Who is a know-it-all?